-3.1.
 Phases 1, 2 and 3 focussed on the development of the TfN Monitoring and Evaluation Framework, which is a set of metrics for monitoring progress towards STP objectives.
 The impacts are areas that Transport for the North can expect to influence through the interventions and policies that it promotes.

-This development was framed around the headline ambitions of the TfN's Strategic Transport Plan (STP).
+This development was framed around the strategic ambitions of the TfN's Strategic Transport Plan (STP).
 For STP2 (2024) these ambitions were as follows:

-- > Rapid decarbonisation of surface transport - Reducing transport related social exclusion - Transforming economic performance
+- Rapid decarbonisation of surface transport

+- Reducing transport related social exclusion

+- Transforming economic performance

-These metrics have been split into three groups to provide an appropriate balance between strategic clarity on the North's collective ambitions and more detailed monitoring.
+The metrics identified to measure progress towards achieving the STP strategic ambitions have been split into three groups to provide an appropriate balance between strategic clarity on the North's collective ambitions (headline metrics, which have clear medium-term and long-term targets) and more detailed monitoring (core metrics and supplementary metrics).